StoneyJackson/mothership/Harvester_Documentation.md

 by Tony Tran

+##About Harvester
+Harvester is a proof of concept project that visits Github repositories, grabs the metadata and generates a webpage for each repo.
+##Dependencies
+To use the harvester you need: Python 3.x, and A github account

+In addition you'll also need the requests module found [here] (http://docs.python-requests.org/en/master/) and the makeHTML module which can be found [here](http://www.hoboes.com/Mimsy/hacks/object-oriented-html/)

+##Setup
 1. To use the harvester you must have a github account to authenticate
 2. Harvester supports authentication by OAuth or a standard username and password
 3. With that in mind, you should have a folder named config-location located on the root of the repo.
-4. Your config-location should have a config.py that contains your authentication information as well as an OAuth text file that holds your OAuth token.
+4. Your config-location should have a config.py that contains your authentication information as well as an OAuth text file that holds your OAuth token. config.py

-config.py
 ```
 DATA_ROOT = 'path/to/where/we/should/store/data'